2021 Survey: 65% of Flyers Support Vaccine Passports

 But the appetite for travel is increasing.
 Nearly 70% of respondents said they have plans to travel by plane in the next six months, with 72% of those travelers planning personal trips.

 “Americans are ready to travel, but they want to do so safely,” said Fuscus.
 “Our results show that the majority of frequent flyers want to see mandatory face masks, vaccination passports and social distancing on the plane in order to feel confident in air travel again.”

 A heated battle over vaccinations and face mask usage raged in the U.S. this year.
 The politicized debate has entrenched Republicans and Democrats against each other at the federal, state and local levels of government.

 The Frequent Flyer survey found a divide between Republican and Democratic respondents:

 - 44% of Republicans said they would support a government requirement to provide proof of vaccination in order to fly;

 - 48% of Republicans would also support a mandate directly from commercial airlines;

 - 95% of Democrats, on the other hand, would support either a government or commercial airline vaccine passport requirement.

-“This partisan divide is a problem as it politicizes a public health crisis that we should all be working together to end” continued Fuscus.
+“This partisan divide is a problem.
+It politicizes a public health crisis that we should all be working together to end,” continued Fuscus.
 “But the overall numbers are encouraging.
-With 90% of frequent flyers fully or partially vaccinated and nearly two-thirds supporting vaccine passports, it shows people are ready to take the necessary steps to make flying safer.”
+Nearly two thirds of the core group of travelers support vaccine passports.
+More importantly, 90% of frequent flyers are already fully or partially vaccinated.
+This shows people are ready to take the necessary steps to make flying safer.”

-Two thousand people responded to Xenophon Analytics’ 2021 Frequent Flyer Survey and they are self-described members of loyalty programs of major U.S. airlines including Delta, United, Southwest, American, JetBlue, Alaska and others.
-The survey was conducted from July 26 through August 12, 2021, and results can be viewed on Xenophon’s website here.
+Two thousand people responded to Xenophon Analytics’ 2021 Frequent Flyer Survey.
+The Xenophon database is comprised of self-described members of loyalty programs of major U.S. airlines including: Delta, United, Southwest, American, JetBlue, Alaska and others.
+The survey was conducted from July 26 through August 12, 2021.
+Results are on Xenophon’s website here.